Systematic review: A review of adolescent behavior change interventions [BCI] and their effectiveness in HIV and AIDS prevention in sub-Saharan Africa

 This journal supplement contains articles addressing various aspects of HIV prevention and adolescents and young people from key populations—including PrEP, HIV testing, links to services, adherence and retention in care, and mental health and support.

 Feasibility, acceptability, and preliminary efficacy of an online HIV prevention program for diverse young men who have sex with men: The Keep It Up! intervention

-Results of a trial evaluating an online, interactive HIV prevention program in the USA called Keep It Up!
-The intervention was designed to be delivered to diverse young men who have sex with men (aged 18-24) after they received an an HIV negative text result, to encourage them to “Keep It Up” and stay negative.
+These are results of a trial evaluating an online, interactive HIV prevention programme in the United States called Keep It Up!
+The intervention was designed to be delivered to diverse young men who have sex with men (aged 18-24) after they received an HIV-negative text result—to encourage them to “Keep It Up” and stay negative.

 AIDS and Behavior

 Mustanski et al, 2013

 Efficacy of an empowerment-based, group-delivered HIV prevention intervention for young transgender women: The Project LifeSkills randomized clinical trial

 This trial is the first to-date to demonstrate evidence of efficacy for a behavioural intervention to reduce sexual risk in young transgender women (aged 16-29 years)..

 Economic strengthening for HIV prevention and risk reduction: A review of the evidence